binki/node-babylonjs-blender/README.md

 As mentioned, each job is represented by a plain object.
 The keys are defined as follows:

-* `input` (required): The path to the input Blender file.
+* `input` *in* (required): The path to the input Blender file.

-* `output` (optional): The path to the destination file.
+* `output` *in/out* (optional): The path to the destination file.
 Will be set for you if unspecified.

+* `outputPath` *in/out* (optional): The path to store textures in.
+Defaults to `path.dirname(output)`.
+Will be set for you if unspecified.

+* `builtAssets` *out*: The filenames (relative to `outputPath`) of any generated textures.
+If `inlineTextures` will always be empty.

+* `inlineTextures` *in/out* (optional): Inline textures rather than writing them as separate files.
+This asks the blender exporter addon to embed the textures as `data:image…` URis directly in the generated babylon file.
+Defaults to `false`.

-* `userData` (optional): This key is set aside for the caller’s use.
+* `userData` *in/out* (optional): This key is set aside for the caller’s use.
 No future version of this library will repurpose this key for itself.
 This may be useful to tack arbitrary data to a job.
 Note that you may opt to use Symbols directly on the object instead.

 ### Batching